Placeholder text, please change

 I am so excited to be your child’s preschool teacher this year!

-This is my sixth year at St. Joseph Catholic School and I am looking
+This is my ninth year at St. Joseph Catholic School and I am looking

 forward to helping your child grow, and learn,